speakeasy-api/openapi-directory/SDKs/amazonaws.com/codestar-notifications/2019-10-15/go/README.md

 ### SDK SDK

 * `CreateNotificationRule` - Creates a notification rule for a resource.
-The rule specifies the events you want notifications about and the targets (such as SNS topics) where you want to receive them.
+The rule specifies the events you want notifications about and the targets (such as Chatbot topics or Chatbot clients configured for Slack) where you want to receive them.
 * `DeleteNotificationRule` - Deletes a notification rule for a resource.
 * `DeleteTarget` - Deletes a specified target for notifications.
 * `DescribeNotificationRule` - Returns information about a specified notification rule.
 * `ListEventTypes` - Returns information about the event types available for configuring notifications.
-* `ListNotificationRules` - Returns a list of the notification rules for an AWS account.
+* `ListNotificationRules` - Returns a list of the notification rules for an Amazon Web Services account.
 * `ListTagsForResource` - Returns a list of the tags associated with a notification rule.
-* `ListTargets` - Returns a list of the notification rule targets for an AWS account.
+* `ListTargets` - Returns a list of the notification rule targets for an Amazon Web Services account.
-* `Subscribe` - Creates an association between a notification rule and an SNS topic so that the associated target can receive notifications when the events described in the rule are triggered.
+* `Subscribe` - Creates an association between a notification rule and an Chatbot topic or Chatbot client so that the associated target can receive notifications when the events described in the rule are triggered.
 * `TagResource` - Associates a set of provided tags with a notification rule.
-* `Unsubscribe` - Removes an association between a notification rule and an Amazon SNS topic so that subscribers to that topic stop receiving notifications when the events described in the rule are triggered.
+* `Unsubscribe` - Removes an association between a notification rule and an Chatbot topic so that subscribers to that topic stop receiving notifications when the events described in the rule are triggered.
 * `UntagResource` - Removes the association between one or more provided tags and a notification rule.
 * `UpdateNotificationRule` - <p>Updates a notification rule for a resource.
 You can change the events that trigger the notification rule, the status of the rule, and the targets that receive the notifications.</p> <note> <p>To add or remove tags for a notification rule, you must use <a>TagResource</a> and <a>UntagResource</a>.</p> </note>
 <!-- End SDK Available Operations -->

 ### SDK Generated by [Speakeasy](https://docs.speakeasyapi.dev/docs/using-speakeasy/client-sdks)